DarkWiiPlayer/restia/readme.md

 The `restia.template` module wraps the `moonxml` templating library and adds a series of convenient functions for common HTML structures.

+### Controller

+The `restia.controller` module provides a simple helper function that accepts the main controller code and an error handler.
+It acts very similar to `xpcall`, but in case of error, it runs the message handler and instantly terminates the request.

 Docker
 --------------------------------------------------------------------------------